-Emotion is natural and real.
-Thinking, although natural in the biological sense, is not real in its own right.
-Rather, it is a projection of emotion.
-These thoughts in turn prop up emotion, pulling ones awareness into an often-vicious emotion-thought circle.
-Being forewarned and aware of this is not really any different from being aware that driving a car fast is inherently dangerous.
+Emotion is innate and real.
+Thought, although innate biologically, is not as real in its own right.
+Emotion steers and skews thought, which then conjures up rationalizations that support the emotion.
+Rationalizations then re-stimulate emotion, pulling ones awareness into what can become a vicious emotion + thought circle.
+Being aware of this vortex is not much different from being aware that driving fast is inherently dangerous.
 Thus…

 Assume It’s False: Suspect Everything

 Suspect everything could also sound conspiratorial.
-I find the conspiracy point of view very wide spread; perhaps it is ‘paranoid light’.
-Conspiracies seem to focus mostly on centers of power, i.e., government, corporations, police, religion, politics.
-It is as though ‘they’ know what they are doing enough to competently conspire.
+Conspiratorial stories are paranoid light and focus mostly on centers of power, i.e., government, corporations, religion, politics.
+It is as though these powers know what they are doing well enough to conspire adeptly… quite to the contrary.

-So perhaps I should say, suspect everything and then suspect those suspicions.
-However, don’t stop there; suspect the suspicions of your original suspicion.
-You can’t help but become more circumspect, which increases your reaction time.
-While increasing reaction time is a disadvantage when driving a car, it is not generally speaking.
+To be more specific, I should say, suspect everything and then suspect those suspicions… and so on.
+Doing this helps you become more circumspect and as a result increases your emotional reaction time.
 Trading cognitive certainty for hesitancy is an essential aspect of a Taoist approach to living.
 Chapter 15 puts it nicely…

 He alone cannot be known, hence his strength lies in allowing.